antvis/G2/site/docs/manual/whats-new/new-version-features.en.md

 chart.render();
 ```

-## Strong data analysis capabilities
+## Powerful Data Analysis Capabilities

-In the process of visualization, processing data often takes a lot of time, and there is a certain cost of getting started.
-To simplify this process, reduce data preprocessing time and standardize common data analysis capabilities, G2 provides a series of **Transform** to aggregate and generate new data.
-For example, the following calculates the task distribution of athletes with different weights:
+In the data visualization workflow, data processing often takes up a lot of time and also requires a certain learning cost.
+To simplify this process, shorten data preprocessing time, and standardize common data analysis capabilities, G2 provides a series of **transforms** for aggregating and generating new data.

+Let's see how to visualize the weight distribution of athletes after obtaining raw athlete weight data through data transformation:

 ```js | ob { autoMount: true }
 import { Chart } from '@antv/g2';